Timtech4u/simpleisbetterthancomplex.com/_posts/article/2016-10-03-effort-estimation.markdown

 ##### The Changing Requirements

-Actually, saying "Changing Requirements" is sort of a redundancy.

 It is what it is.
 That's what requirements do.
 They change.
 All the time.
 If they don't change during the development, they will during the usage.